Nike Tennis Camp at Old Dominion University

 The Tournament Training Program is geared towards tournament level and ranked players looking to improve their tournament results, learn winning strategies and work on mental toughness.

-- Check-out: Immediately following the graduation ceremony at 12:00 noon at the courts.
+- Check-out: Immediately following the graduation ceremony at 4:30pm at the courts.

 Daily Program Schedule